Testing the effectiveness of unconventional monetary policy in Japan and the United States: Empirical model

-The parameter $\lambda$ partially characterizes the effectiveness of UMP relative to conventional policy \textit{on impact}.
-Specifically, from equation (\ref{eq: Y1}) we see that above the ELB (i.e., when $Y_{2t}=Y_{2t}^{\ast }>b_{t}$), the contemporaneous effect of a change in the short-term interest rate $Y_{2t}$ by one unit on $Y_{1t}$ is $\beta,$ but the corresponding effect at the ELB, driven by a change in $Y_{2t}^{\ast},$\ is $\lambda\beta.$ When $\lambda=1,$ the two effects are equal, while $\lambda=0$ corresponds to the case in which UMP has no contemporaneous effect on $Y_{1t}.$
+Equation (\ref{eq: Y1}) describes the dynamics of variables of interest such as inflation and output and the relationship between these variables and interest rates.
+The parameter $\lambda$ is the equivalent of $\lambda^{\ast}$ in the theoretical model and characterizes the effectiveness of UMP relative to conventional policy \textit{on impact}.
+Specifically, from equation (\ref{eq: Y1}) we see that above the ELB (i.e., when $i_{t}=i_{t}^{\ast }>\underline{i}_{t}$), the \emph{contemporaneous} effect of a change in the short-term interest rate $i_{t}$ by one unit on $Y_{1t}$ is $\beta,$ but the corresponding effect at the ELB, driven by a change in the shadow rate $i_{t}^{\ast},$\ is $\lambda\beta.$ When $\lambda=1,$ the two effects are equal, while $\lambda=0$ corresponds to the case in which UMP has no contemporaneous effect on $Y_{1t}.$

-However, the parameter $\lambda$ does not suffice to pin down impulse responses to a monetary policy shock at the ELB.
-The intuition is straightforward.
-Consider the impulse response to a unit change in the monetary policy shock $A_{22}^{*-1}\varepsilon_{2t}$ ignoring nonlinearities.\footnote{The exact specification of the IRF is given by equation (\ref{eq: IRFs}) with $h=0$.} The effect on $Y_{1t}$ is $\beta/\left( 1-\gamma\beta\right) $ above the ELB, and $\xi\beta/\left( 1-\xi\gamma\beta\right)$ at the ELB, where:
+Similar to the theoretical model, the parameter $\lambda$ partially characterizes the impulse responses to a monetary policy shock at the ELB, since the response of the interest rate also depends on the degree of FG, and thus the joint effect of $\alpha$ and $\lambda$ determines the response of endogenous variables to UMP.
+To see this in the context of the SVAR model, consider the impulse response to the monetary policy shock of $\varepsilon_{2t} = A_{22}^{*}$ ignoring nonlinearities.\footnote{We will discuss the specification of the impulse response functions in Section \ref{sec: impact of mp}, see equation (\ref{eq: IRFs}).} The effect on $Y_{1t}$ is $\beta/\left( 1-\gamma\beta\right) $ above the ELB, and $\xi\beta/\left( 1-\xi\gamma\beta\right)$ at the ELB, where:

-So, it is, in fact, $\xi$, not $\lambda$, that measures the effectiveness of an UMP shock -- a shock to the shadow rate below the ELB.
-To see why, consider an illustrative example in which a UMP shock would have been only, say, 50\% as effective if it had the same magnitude as a conventional MP\ shock ($\lambda=0.5$), but the central bank retains the nominal interest rate at the ELB longer than would have been implied by the conventional Taylor rule, and that this can be represented with a value of $\alpha=1$.
-This, in turn, would cause the effective UMP shock to be twice as large as the conventional shock $A_{22}^{*-1}\varepsilon_{2t}$.
-Then the observed impact of such a UMP shock will be of the same magnitude as the corresponding conventional policy shock.\footnote{See \cite{Mavroeidis2019} for further discussion.}
+So, it is, in fact, $\xi$, not $\lambda$, that measures the effectiveness of an UMP shock -- a shock to the shadow rate below the ELB, see \cite{Mavroeidis2019} for further discussion.
+The parameter $\xi$ is the equivalent $\xi^{\ast}$ in Lemma \ref{lemma1} of the theoretical model.
+In the proof of Proposition \ref{prop2} (see \OA \ref{a: proof2}), we show that the UMP parameter $\xi^{\ast}$ in the theoretical model under Proposition \ref{prop2} can be mapped in the system of equations (\ref{eq: Y2})-(\ref{eq: Y1}), and the $\xi^{\ast}$ in the theoretical model coincides with the corresponding parameter $\xi$ in the empirical model.